 1981 – Sandra Day O’Connor becomes the first woman to serve on the U.S. Supreme Court.

 1983 – Sally K. Ride becomes the first American woman to be sent into space.

 1984 – U.S. Rep. Geraldine Ferraro becomes the first vice president nominee by a major party by Democratic presidential nominee Walter Mondale.

 1997 – Madeleine Albright becomes the first female secretary of state.

 2007 – Nancy Pelosi becomes the first female speaker of the House.

-2008 – Nour Al Hassan tackles female entrepreneurship by founding Tarjama, a translation company that translates over 150 million words in 30 languages and gives Saudi women help enhancing their skills to obtain better job opportunities.
+2008 – Nour Al Hassan tackles female entrepreneurship by founding Tarjama, a company that translates over 150 million words in 30 languages and helps Saudi women enhance their skills to obtain better job opportunities.

-2013 – The U.S. military removes the ban preventing women to serve in combat positions.
+2013 – The U.S. military removes the ban preventing women from serving in combat positions.

 2016 – Hillary Rodham Clinton secures the Democratic presidential nomination, becoming the first U.S. woman to lead the ticket of a major party.

 2017 – Congress has a record number of women, with 104 female House members and 21 female Senators, including the chamber’s first Latina, Nevada Sen. Catherine Cortez Masto.